orlox/binary_tools/utils/tests/README.md

 ![test post_explosion_circular](images/post_explosion_circular_graph.png)

-I also created a function that tests the post_explosion_params_circular function by comparing the momentum calculated from that fuction, to a momentum calculated from other known values
+In order to fully test post_explosion_params_circular function, a second function was created in addition to testing_circular_function_graph which works by comparing the momentum calculated from that fuction, to a momentum calculated from other known values.
 ```
 testing_circular_function_momentum(Ai=133, M1=5.5, M2=55, Mns=1.4, test_sigma=100, num_sample=1000,
 seed = "Lela", tolerance=1e-3)